marieslo/personal_site/README.md

-# Personal Portfolio Website
+# Personal Site

-This is a simplified personal portfolio website showcasing my background, skills, projects, and contact information.
+This is a simplified personal website showcasing my background, skills, projects, and contact information.

 ## Features